Soc 80: Social Problems

 Option 2 Projects (Research Papers) due this week

 Week 15: T/Th, May 9-11 / Tuesday evening, May 9

 FOK Film Reflection due this week (minimum 350 words typed with word count on top)

 Week 16: Tuesday, May 16

 Course Conclusion & Social Solutions

 www.solvingpoverty.com/The_Book.htm and www.counterpunch.org/2007/02/23/making-poverty-history

-Option 1 (Experiential Learning Journals) due this week
+Option 1 (Service Learning Journals) due Week 16 in class

-Copyright © DB 2014.
+Copyright © DB 2017.
 Although any commercial use of this syllabus and/or the course, including their contents, whether oral, written, graphic, mechanical, electronic, or otherwise, is strictly prohibited, any non-profit research, educational, or activist “fair use” of the syllabus and/or the course material is strongly encouraged (17 USC §107).
 This syllabus is subject to change.
 All rights reserved.
+Yada, yada, yada.